Cray Wanderers F.C.

-Cray Wanderers Football Club is an English semi-professional football club based in Sidcup, London.
+Cray Wanderers Football Club is an English semi-professional football club based in Chislehurst, London.
 Based on later reports, the club has a claim to have been established some time in 1860 in the twin villages of St Mary Cray and St Paul's Cray, near Orpington.
 Such a date would make it one of the oldest football clubs in the world.

-They currently play their home matches at Bromley's Hayes Lane ground (capacity 5,000).
-The club are in the process of building their own stadium at the former Flamingo Park location on the A20 in Sidcup in South East London, which will be opening in time for the 2023–24 season.
+Cray Wanderers play their home games at Flamingo Park.